Elderly woman measures her blood pressure.

 High blood pressure?
 Permanent reduction is a must

-In order to be able to counteract high blood pressure at an early stage, the Swiss Heart Foundation recommends that everyone over the age of 18 measures their blood pressure at least once a year.
+In order to be able to counteract high blood pressure at an early stage, the Swiss Heart Foundation recommends that everyone over the age of 18 should measure their blood pressure at least once a year.
 Isabella Sudano recommends that her patients take the measurement themselves at home.
-“It’s very important to measure your blood pressure independent of the doctor, because a single measurement isn’t a diagnosis.
+“It is generally very important to measure your blood pressure independent of the doctor, because an individual measurement isn’t a diagnosis.
 Hypertension can only be confirmed through several elevated values.”

 Did you know ...